 Training and certification: Our therapists have advanced training in pediatrics, or experience with kids and families.
 Most see only children and teens.
 We have physical therapists, occupational therapists and speech-language pathologists who are certified neonatal therapists.

 Team care: Our therapists work with other providers to meet every need.
 Your child’s team might include:

 Child-size equipment: We offer the latest in exercise equipment, walkers, wheelchairs and other mobility aids.
 We also use toys.

 Our physical therapists can help your child move and function better after illness, injury or short-term disability.
 They also suggest mobility and adaptive devices, if needed.

 Our physical therapists work with children to:

-Our occupational therapists help your child develop the play, self-care and learning skills they need for school and daily life.
+Our occupational therapists help your child develop play, self-care and learning skills for school and daily life.
+These include:

-We offer speech-language pathologists who focus on helping children communicate better.
-They work to improve a child’s speaking, listening and thinking abilities.
+Our speech-language pathologists focus on helping children communicate better.
+They work with children who:

 - Have memory and concentration problems.